rust-lang/rfcs/text/0000-cargo-alternative-registry-auth.md

 If the server responds with an HTTP redirect, the redirect would be followed, but the Authorization header would *not* be sent to the redirect target.

 ## Interaction with `credential-process`
-The unstable [credential-process](https://doc.rust-lang.org/nightly/cargo/reference/unstable.html#credential-process) feature stores credentials keyed on the registry api url, which is only available in after fetching `config.json` from the index.
+The unstable [credential-process](https://doc.rust-lang.org/nightly/cargo/reference/unstable.html#credential-process) feature stores credentials keyed on the registry api url, which is only available after fetching `config.json` from the index.
 If access to the index is secured using the authorization token, then Cargo will be unable to fetch the `config.json` file before calling the credential process.

 For example, the following command would need to download `config.json` from the index before storing the credential.
 `cargo login --registry my-registry -Z http-registry -Z credential-process`